Personality Traits and Skills of Successful Electricians

 We'll get to these first, because they're very important.
 You don't need a college degree to become a highly-paid electrician, but you do need to have a good head on your shoulders.
 Here are a few intellectual skills you should have:

 - Mathematics and Algebra.
 As we stated on our homepage, you don't need to be Stephen Hawking or Albert Einstein, but you do need to have a solid understanding of the basics of algebra.
-If that intimidates you, have no fear---you can always go to a community college to catch up on your algebra, or check out the schools in our "Find a School" tool above.
+If that intimidates you, have no fear---you can always go to a community college to catch up on your algebra.
+Community colleges are a great and (usually) low-cost option to help you bone up on your studies.
+Do an internet search for the name of your county and “community college” and see what comes up.

 - Reading and Reading Comprehension.
 There will be blueprints, written documents, and memos on every worksite you visit.
 In order to be an effective electrician, you'll need to communicate via the written word, and you'll need to be able to understand written communication.